williammadie/memo/programming_languages/php/php.md

 ![client-server-architecture](/programming_languages/php/resources/client-server-architecture.png)

-## In the WEB classic
+### Historical Web

-Each request triggers a reloading of the webpage.
+In historical Web, each request triggers a reloading of the webpage.

-In modern websites, requests uses AJAX (Asynchronous JavaScript And XML) systems so this reloading is not needed.
+However, in modern websites, requests uses AJAX (Asynchronous JavaScript And XML) systems so this reloading is not needed.

 - `Frontend`: Code executed on the client-side (on a web browser)
 - `Backend`: Code executed on the server-side.

-## MVP
+### MVP

 PHP uses **MVP** (**Model View Presenter**).
 - `model`: business logic